livingdocsIO/documentation/content/guides/documents/document-lifecycle/restore-a-document/index.md

 ## Manual restore via browser dev console

-You can use the `fetch` api via the console in the Chrome Dev Tools:
+You can use the `fetch` api via the console in the browser Dev Tools:

 ```js
 await fetch('https://editor.stage.your-domain.io/proxy/api/documents/restore/:documentId', {